radiovisual/dotfiles/README.md

 ### Sync dotfiles

-Run this command to sync dotfiles from this repo to this this machine's `$HOME` directory
+Run this command to sync dotfiles from this repo to this machine's `$HOME` directory

 ```
 $ ./sync.sh